Enigma-Unicamp/decipher-me/CONTRIBUTING.md

 - [Reporting a bug or requesting a feature](https://gitlab.com/enigmaster/decipher-me/issues/new)
 - [Solving an existent issue](https://gitlab.com/enigmaster/decipher-me/issues)
-(the issues marked if "Good first issue" are a good point to start).
+(issues marked with "Good first issue" are a good point to start).
 - Enhancing our code quality, adding unit test or improving our documentation.

 Please, read all the